Authentication

 {% tab title="Bluebricks app" %}

 If you use API keys for automation, tokens do not expire unless revoked.
-Check that your key is still active in **Account Settings > Integrations > API Keys**.
+Check that your key is still active in **Account settings > Integrations > Bluebricks API Key**.

 {% endtab %}